jmservera/airsonic-advanced/install/k8s/README.md

 * Kubernetes cluster:
     * An AKS cluster, we can create it or use an existing one that we will upgrade to enable Workload Identities.
     * Another Managed Identity, this one will be used by the application to connect to the database.
-    * The `kubectl` cli to connect to the cluster and run some commands.
+    * The `kubectl` CLI to connect to the cluster and deploy the application.

 ## Building the application